 The Remedy Rx: A trip to the doctor can help you to better understand the root cause of your breakouts so you can get your body back in harmony.
 Your doctor may also refer you to a dermatologist to help get your skin clear again.

 You have a cough that won't quit

 A nagging cough can linger from a past cold or flu for a good few days and that's normal.
 However, if you have a persistent cough that didn't come from a prior illness and that's been sticking around for weeks, it's cause for concern.
 If you're a smoker, you may have a smoker's cough that could be cured by quitting this unhealthy habit.
 If not, your cough could be a symptom of something serious, like lung cancer, a lung infection, or pertussis, also known as whooping cough.

-Recommendation: If your cough is accompanied by a fever, it could be a lung infection that needs antibiotics.
-Whooping cough and lung cancer also need to be treated immediately, so visit a doctor if your cough just won’t quit.
+The Remedy Rx: If your cough is accompanied by a fever, it could be a lung infection that needs antibiotics.
+Whooping cough and lung cancer also need to be treated immediately, so visit a doctor if your cough just won't quit.